Human Papillomavirus (HPV)

 Treatment of anal cancer:

-Anal cancer can be treated better when it is diagnosed and treated early, so regular exams are extremely important.
+Anal cancer can be treated better when it is diagnosed and treated early, so regular exams are helpful.
 Treatment depends on the type of anal cancer and how far it has spread.
 Often, more than one kind of treatment is used.
 Treatments include:

 • Surgery: Cancer tissue is cut out in an operation